 dual-degree information Heading link

-Completing a bachelor’s and master’s degree in biomedical engineering in as little as five years is a significant way to accelerate your career.
-Dual-degree candidates are valuable hiring prospects in industry and are well-positioned for doctoral study or professional school.
+Completing both bachelor of science (BS) and master of science (MS) degrees in biomedical engineering in as little as five years is a significant way to accelerate your career.
+Candidates with an MS degree are valuable hiring prospects in industry and are well-positioned for doctoral study or professional school.

-Students who are interested in the BS/MS program should begin research toward an MS thesis while they are still undergraduates.
+Undergraduate students who are interested in the MS degree should begin research toward an MS thesis while they are still undergraduates.
 UIC’s program is structured to make this possible.
 Students can lay the groundwork by enrolling in BME 398 Undergraduate Research or BME 396/397 Senior Design I and II, or by pursuing research-relevant internships or activities.
 Aligning senior-year coursework and internships with research can set the stage completing a master’s thesis in only one additional academic year.

 The department strongly recommends that students talk to faculty advisors and the director of graduate studies as early as possible about how undergraduate projects or activities might translate into an eventual master’s thesis.

-Students who are interested in the BS/MS should aim to take up to 14 hours of graduate-level courses—listed at the 400 or 500 level—during their senior year, as they also complete their BS requirements.
+Undergraduate students who are interested in the MS degree should aim to take up to 14 hours of graduate-level courses—listed at the 400 or 500 level—during their senior year, as they also complete their BS requirements.
 These courses cannot be used to fulfill degree requirements of the BS and are beyond what is needed for the BS.
 You cannot count a course for both the BS and the MS.

-Current BS students follow the standard admissions process for the MS in Biomedical Engineering (deadline: February 15).
+Current undergraduate students follow the standard admissions process for the MS in Biomedical Engineering (deadline: February 15).
 Full details are available on our graduate admissions page, but briefly, the admissions requirements include:

 - A complete MS application to the graduate admissions office